abinit/abinit/doc/tutorial/spin.md

 (regarding our very crude methods of integration) with the previous calculation.
-Using a calculation with the same number of k-points for the projected DOS, we can plot the up-down integrated dos difference for the d-channel:
+Using a calculation with the same number of k-points for the projected DOS, we can plot the up-down integrated dos difference for the d-channel of each atom:

 ![](spin_assets/energy_diff_fccfe.jpg)

-Note that there is some scatter in this graph, due to the finite number of digits (2 decimal places) of the integrated DOS given in the file *tspin_3o_DS3_DOS_AT0002*.
+Note that there is some scatter in this graph, due to the finite number of digits of the integrated DOS given in the file *tspin_3o_DS3_DOS_AT0001* and *tspin_3o_DS3_DOS_AT0002*.
 If we now look at the up and down DOS for each atom, we can see that the corner atom and the face atom possess opposite magnetizations, which roughly cancel each other.